 - Use of the Test Centre to write Tests and Exams.
 The student will book in advance in the Test Centre.
-The student may decide not to use this accommodation for every assessment. - Extra completion time when writing tests and exams; the student will book in advance in the Test Centre.: - 1.5X - Extra time to complete essays; the student will book in advance in the Test Centre.: 1.5x - Tests and exams written alone in a separate room see attached Test Centre Memorandum. - Use of a computer with spelling, grammar, and style-checking capabilities for tests where writing is required; the student will book the Test Centre in advance.

-In the case where faculty feels that any of the accommodations recommended above will undermine the academic integrity of their course, a discussion between Faculty and the Accessibility Consultant is recommended.
+The student may decide not to use this accommodation for every assessment. - Extra completion time when writing tests and exams; the student will book in advance in the Test Centre.: - 1.5x - Extra time to complete essays; the student will book in advance in the Test Centre.: 1.5x - Tests and exams written alone in a separate room see attached Test Centre Memorandum. - Use of a computer with spelling, grammar, and style-checking capabilities for test where writing is required; the student will book the Test Centre in advance. - In the case where faculty feels that any of the accommodations recommended above will undermine the academic integrity of their course, a discussion between Faculty and the Accessibility Consultant is recommended.

-Please note that there may be minor adjustments to the recommended exam or classroom accommodations based on further educational assessments that may occur during the academic year.
+Please note that there may be minor adjustments to the recommended exam or classroom accommodations based on further educational assessments that may occur during the course of the academic year.

 Academic accommodations are meant to reduce or eliminate disadvantaging effects of students' disabilities for them to demonstrate their level of academic mastery of the course material.
+Academic accommodations are meant to reduce barriers and are NOT intended to undermine the academic integrity or core requirements of a course or program of study.

 We have therefore asked that the student contact you to discuss this letter and discuss the accommodation plan.
 Please respect the student's right to privacy by not publicly identifying the student in class.